Pierre Duhem: Duhem's philosophy of science and faith

 In the appendix to The Aim and Structure, entitled "Physics of a Believer," Duhem draws out the implications that he sees his philosophy of science as having for those who argue that there is a conflict between physics and religion.
 He writes, "metaphysical and religious doctrines are judgments touching on objective reality, whereas the principles of physical theory are propositions relative to certain mathematical signs stripped of all objective existence.
 Since they do not have any common term, these two sorts of judgments can neither contradict nor agree with each other" (p.
 285).
 Nonetheless, Duhem argues that it is important for the theologian or metaphysician to have detailed knowledge of physical theory in order not to make illegitimate use of it in speculations.
 Duhem's philosophy of science was criticized by one of his contemporaries, Abel Rey, in part because of what Rey perceived as influence on the part of Duhem's Catholic faith.
 Although Duhem was indeed a believer, a sincere and fervent Catholic, he was eager to point out that his works in physics and chemistry should be considered on their own merits, independent of his religion.
 They were not examples of "Catholic science," nor even colored by his Catholic faith.

+Honors and death

+Duhem received an honorary doctorate from the Jagiellonian University, in Kraków, Poland, in 1900.
+On that same year he was elected as a corresponding member of the French Academy of Sciences.
+He was promoted to titular non-resident member in 1913.
+Towards the end of his life, Duhem was recommended as a candidate for the chair of History of Science at the prestigious Collège de France, in Paris.
+Duhem, however, refused to be considered for the position, explaining in a letter to his daughter that "I am a theoretical physicist.
+Either I will teach theoretical physics at Paris or else I will not go there."
+He died suddenly in 1916, at the relatively early age of 55, after suffering from an acute attack of angina while staying in a home that had belonged to his maternal grandfather in the small commune of Cabrespine, near the city of Carcassonne, in the southern department of the Aude.